 Top 5 Ingredients Breakdown

-The first ingredient listed is beef.
-As mentioned, this is beef that still contains its moisture.
-It’s a good ingredient and provides good nutrients that are easily digestible by most dogs.
-But you should keep in mind that if the moisture is removed it would be lower on the list.
+Beef – As mentioned, this is beef that still contains its moisture.
+It’s a good ingredient and provides good nutrients that are easily digestible by most dogs but you should keep in mind that if the moisture is removed it would be lower on the list.
+Beef is a good source of animal protein and it is rich in zinc, iron, and all of the essential amino acids.

 Additional Ingredients Of Interest